Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Maret 2025 21.26.30 UTC
+- WIB: Jumat, 7 Maret 2025 22.26.42 UTC
-- WITA: Jumat, 7 Maret 2025 22.26.30 UTC
+- WITA: Jumat, 7 Maret 2025 23.26.42 UTC
-- WIT: Jumat, 7 Maret 2025 23.26.30 UTC
+- WIT: Sabtu, 8 Maret 2025 00.26.42 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: nature
+Kategori: friendship